ElektraInitiative/libelektra/src/bindings/jna/README.md

 ### Maven ###

 In case you want to use maven as your build system, simply go into the libelektra4j subfolder and execute mvn install.
 This will install the plugin into your local maven repository.
-Afterwards you can include it as a dependency into your maven project, and given that libelektra is actually installed on your system you can use it by including the maven dependency:
+Afterwards you can include it as a dependency into your maven project.
+Given that libelektra is actually installed on your system you can use it by including the maven dependency:

 	<groupId>org.libelektra</groupId>
 	<artifactId>libelektra4j</artifactId>
 	<version>0.0.1-SNAPSHOT</version>